ViCCo-Group/thingsvision/README.md

 ## ImageNet class predictions

-Would you like to know the predicted probabilities for the `top k` ImageNet classes for each of your images?
+Would you like to know the probabilities corresponding to the `top k` predicted ImageNet classes for each of your images?
 Simply set the `return_probabilities` argument to `True` and use the `get_class_probabilities` helper (the function works for both `synset` and `class` files).
 Note that this is, unfortunately, not (yet) possible for `CLIP` models due to their multi-modality and different training objectives.
 You are required to use the same `out_path` throughout which is why `out_path` must correspond to the path that was used in `vision.load_dl`.

 ```python